-Québec newspaper publishing companies operating results tend to follow a recurring seasonal pattern with higher advertising revenue in the spring and in the fall.
+Our newspaper operations' operating results tend to follow a recurring seasonal pattern with higher advertising revenue in the spring and in the fall.

 Our newspaper business is cyclical in nature.
 Our operating results are sensitive to prevailing local, regional and national economic conditions because of our dependence on advertising sales for a substantial portion of our revenue.